ellenzinc/ellenzinc.github.io/_posts/2015-02-14-matlab-patch-for-yosemite.md

 If you are using a MAC pro with retina display as I do, you might feel the text on MATLAB is blurry.

 While there are many solutions you can find.
-The following one seems to be quick one.
+The following one seems to be a quick one.
 <ol>
 <li> Install the latest JRE from <a href= "www.http://www.java.com/en/download/mac_download.jsp">www.java.com </a></li>
 <li> Open up your terminal and type the following command: